SEMICeu/Taxonomy/README.md

 * Annex II: SDGR (in blue).
 This is Annex II in the SDGR, containing the life events and procedures.

-The document also includes a column where feedback can be given by Member States (column A) and indicative mappings to the Norwegian and Finnish websites regarding Life Events (columns N and P).
+The document also includes a column where feedback can be given by Member States (column A).

 The main logic that is followed to create the new (in green) controlled vocabulary is as follows: